 The two-by-fours weighed down will help ensure the tarp doesn’t blow it off the roof.
 Don’t nail the two-by-fours or any part of the sheet directly to your roof, or you’re going to have more leaks to repair!

-A Simple Fix for Holes
+A Simple Fix for Leaky Holes in the Roof

 When you know exactly where a leaky hole in your roof is, you can temporarily fix it with a twelve-inch square of galvanized sheet metal flashing.

-Lift up the shingle covering the hole.
+- Lift up the shingle covering the hole.
 You can pry up nails if necessary

-Slide the metal flashing up under the shingle so that it covers the hole
+- Slide the metal flashing up under the shingle so that it covers the hole

 Any water that falls on this spot should run off over the sheet metal, missing the hole.

 Minimizing Internal Damage: